Adderall Risks: Much More Than You Wanted To Know

 2. Extremely low risk of serious medical side effects like stroke or heart attack, except maybe in a few very vulnerable populations

-3. Less than one percent risk, but not literally zero risk, of addiction if patients are well-targeted by their doctors and use the medication responsibly.
+3. Maybe one percent risk, but not literally zero risk, of addiction if patients are well-targeted by their doctors and use the medication responsibly.

-4. Less than one in a thousand risk, but not literally zero risk, of psychosis.
+4. Around one in a thousand risk, but not literally zero risk, of psychosis.
+Some anecdotal evidence suggests it is more common than this.
 Most of these cases will be very mild.
 Some people find a very small number of cases of stimulant-induced psychosis may be permanent, though I still find this hard to believe.

 5. Some evidence for tolerance after several years, though most patients will continue to believe it is helping them.
 No sign of supertolerance where it actually makes the condition worse.